-- Roughly, if you can use nice rational arguments for proving the existence of God, you open the door to arguments in favor of the opposite: Deism was weakened through philosophers such as Hume and Kant analyzing the arguments based on reason and showing their weaknesses - A second problem is the relationship and respective importance of faith and reason in Religion.
+Roughly, the main problem is that, in philosophy, if you can use nice rational arguments for proving the existence of God, you open the door to arguments in favor of the opposite!
+Deism was thus weakened through philosophers such as Hume and Kant analyzing the arguments based on reason and showing their weaknesses

+A second problem is the relationship and respective importance of faith and reason in Religion.
+Not all religious people like the idea that faith depends on rational arguments.

-11.4.3 Natural Religion as an answer
+7.3.3 Natural Religion as an answer

-Natural religion especially began to make a comeback, especially in Protestant countries, beginning in the 17th century
+Natural religion especially began to become very popular, especially in Protestant countries, beginning in the 17th century

-- 1. theologians hoped to bring people to religion through natural religion arguments - 2. through natural religion, scientists hoped not merely to reconcile science with religion but to use science as evidence for religion - 3.
-Newton, for example, saw evidence of God's design in the planetary orbits - 4. a posteriori arguments: based on observation
+• theologians hoped to bring people to religion through natural religion arguments

+- through natural religion, scientists hoped not merely to reconcile science with religion but to use science as evidence for religion - Newton, for example, saw evidence of God's design in the planetary orbits